Aurobindo Pharma Ltd.

 iii.
 There has been no delay in transferring amounts required to betransferred to the Investor Education and Protection Fund by the Company; and

-3. With respect to the matter to be included in the Auditors' Reportunder Section 197(16):
+3. With respect to the matter to be included in the Auditors'Report under section 197(16):

-In our opinion and according to the information and explanations givento us the remuneration paid by the Company to its directors during the current year is inaccordance with the provisions of Section 197 of the Act.
-The remuneration paid to anydirector is not in excess of the limit laid down under Section 197 of the Act.
-TheMinistry of Corporate Affairs has not prescribed other details under Section 197(16) whichare required to be commented upon by us.
+In our opinion and according to the information and explanations givento us the remuneration paid by the Company to its directors during the current year is inaccordance with the provisions of section 197 of the Act.
+The remuneration paid to anydirector is not in excess of the limit laid down under section 197 of the Act.
+TheMinistry of Corporate Affairs has not prescribed other details under section 197(16) whichare required to be commented upon by us.

-With reference to the "Annexure A" referred to in Report on OtherLegal and Regulatory Requirements of the Independent Auditor's Report to the Membersof the Company on the audit of standalone financial statements for the year ended 31 March2019 we report that:
+With reference to "Annexure A" referred to in Report on OtherLegal and Regulatory Requirements of the Independent Auditor's Report to the Membersof the Company on the audit of standalone financial statements for the year ended 31 March2020 we report that:

 i. (a) The Company has maintained proper records showing fullparticulars including quantitative details and situation of property plant andequipment.

 (b) The property plant and equipment are physically verified by theManagement according to a phased programme designed to cover all the items over a periodof three years which in our opinion is reasonable having regard to the size of the

 (c) In our opinion and according to the information and explanationsgiven to us and on the basis of our examination of the records of the Company the titledeeds of immovable properties included in the property plant and equipment except forthe following are held in the name of the Company.
 As explained to us registration oftitle deeds is in progress in respect of these immovable properties:

 ii.
 The inventories except goods-in-transit and stock lying with thirdparties has been physically verified by the Management during the year.
 In our opinionthe frequency of such verification is reasonable.
-The discrepancies noticed onverification between the physical stock and the book records were not material.Inventories lying with third parties as at 31 March 2019 have been confirmed by them andno material discrepancies were noticed in respect of such confirmations.
+The discrepancies noticed onverification between the physical stock and the book records were not material.Inventories lying with third parties as at 31 March 2020 have been confirmed by them andno material discrepancies were noticed in respect of such confirmations.

 iv.
 In our opinion and according to the information and explanationsgiven to us the Company has not advanced loans to directors / to a Company in which thedirector is interested to which the provisions of Section 185 of the Act apply and hencenot commented upon.
 However in respect of loans given investments made and guaranteesgiven the Company is in compliance with the provisions of Section 186 of the Act.

 v.
-The Company has not accepted any deposits withinthe meaning of Sections 73 to 76 of the Act and the Rules framed thereunder.
+As informed to us the Company has not accepted any deposits withinthe meaning of Sections 73 to 76 of the Act and the Rules framed thereunder.
 Accordinglythe provisions of clause 3(v) of the Order are not applicable.

-vi.
-We have broadly reviewed the books of account maintained by theCompany pursuant to the Rules made by the Central Government for the maintenance of costrecords under Section 148(1) ofthe Act related to the manufacture of Active Pharmaceutical Ingredients and Formulationsand are of the opinion that prima facie theprescribed accounts and records have beenmade and maintained.
-We have not however madea detailed examination of the same.
+Government for the maintenance of cost records under Section 148(1) ofthe Act related to the manufacture of Active Pharmaceutical Ingredients and Formulationsand are of the opinion that prima facie the prescribed accounts and records have beenmade and maintained.
+We have not however made a detailed examination of the same.

-us and on the basis of our examination of the records of the Companyamounts deducted/accrued in the books of account in respect of undisputed statutory dues including Provident FundEmployees' State Insurance Income-tax Duty of Customs Goodsand Services tax Cess and other material statutory dues have generally been regularly deposited during the yearby the Company with the appropriate authorities.
+vii. (a) According to the information and explanations given to us andon the basis of our examination of the records of the Company amounts deducted/accrued inthe books of account in respect of undisputed statutory dues including Provident FundEmployees' State Insurance Income-tax Duty of Customs Goods and Services tax Cessand other material statutory dues have generally been regularly deposited during the yearby the Company with the appropriate authorities.

-According to the information and explanations given to us noundisputed amounts payable in respect of Provident Fund Employees' State InsuranceIncome- tax Duty of Customs Goods and Services tax Cess and any other materialstatutory dues were in arrears as at 31 March 2019 for a period of more than six monthsfrom the date they became payable.
+According to the information and explanations given to us noundisputed amounts payable in respect of Provident Fund Employees' State InsuranceIncome- tax Duty of Customs Goods and Services tax Cess and any other materialstatutory dues were in arrears as at 31 March 2020 for a period of more than six monthsfrom the date they became payable.

-(b) According to the information and explanations given to us and basedon our examination of the records of the Company there are no dues of Goods andServices tax and Cess.
+(b) According to the information and explanations given to us and basedon our examination of the records of the Company there are no disputed dues of Goods andServices tax and Cess.
 According to the information and explanations given to us thefollowing dues of Income-tax Service tax Duty of Customs Duty of Excise have not beendeposited by the Company on account of disputes: